Chart Color Schemes

 The level of cultural diversity witnessed in Williamstown North was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Williamstown North had a higher cultural diversity than most local areas, with 26.6% of its population born overseas and 16.9% speaking a language other than English at home.
-Christianity was the predominant religion in Williamstown North, accounting for 44.7% of its population.
-However, Judaism was notably overrepresented, comprising 0.3% compared to 1.0% in Greater Melbourne.
+Williamstown North has a higher cultural diversity than most local areas, with 26.6% of its population born overseas and 16.9% speaking a language other than English at home.
+Christianity is the predominant religion in Williamstown North, accounting for 44.7% of the population.
+However, Judaism is more prevalent here compared to Greater Melbourne, making up 0.3% versus 1.0%.

 Frequently Asked Questions - Diversity